WadhwaniAI/StudentDropoutEWS/README.md

 <summary><span style="font-size: 20px">🧠 Index</span></summary>

 - **Setup**
-  - Learn how to clone the repository, create a virtual environment, and install required packages.
+  Learn how to clone the repository, create a virtual environment, and install required packages.
-  - abc

 - **Metadata**
-  - Covers mandatory metadata such as calendar of holidays, dataset schema, column groups and predictor groups
+  Covers mandatory metadata such as calendar of holidays, dataset schema, column groups and predictor groups
-  - abc

 - **Mandatory aspects of a dataset file**
   Details the columns, formats, and naming conventions expected in input data files.